felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

-To write our BDD-style test, we take advantage of the `Run` method exposed by the `T` struct.
+To write our BDD-style test, we take advantage of the [`Run` method exposed by the `T`](https://pkg.go.dev/testing#T.Run "View the Go documentation for the T.Run method") struct.
 It allows us to spawn a new test, a subtest.
-The behavior is similar to how `it` behaves in Jest.
+The behavior is similar to that of `it` in Jest.

 ```go
 package math